edgedb/easy-edgedb/chapter13/index.md

 The last set operator to learn is called `except`, and it's the opposite of `intersect`.
 While `intersect` returns items that are in the first set as well as the other, `except` returns items from the first set that are *not* shared with the second set.

 The `except` operator is a good opportunity to demonstrate that order can matter when using a set operator.
 Our `PC` objects have been to three cities: `{'Buda-Pesth', 'Bistritz', 'Munich'}`.
 The `NPC` objects have been to more places: `{'Romania', 'Castle Dracula', 'Buda-Pesth', 'Bistritz', 'London', 'Munich'}`.
-What do you think will happen in the query below that uses `intersect`?
+What do you think will happen in the query below that uses `except`?
 Note the order in which it is done.

 ```edgeql
 select PC.places_visited.name except NPC.places_visited.name;